Walmart releases list of hottest ‘kid-tested’ toys for 2021 holidays - NewsBreak

 BENTONVILLE, Ark.
 (WGNO) — Amid seemingly endless shipping delays that businesses face in 2021, it’s never too early to start searching for that perfect toy to give during the holidays.

-On Wednesday, Walmart released its list of the 39 hottest toys, as chosen “by real kids,” according to a news release .
-The children, ages 2 to 12 , participate on the Walmart Toy Board and are “known for their expertise and passion on toys,” a spokesperson told Nexstar in an email.Hot housing market: Burned home listed for almost $400,000
+On Wednesday, Walmart released its list of the 39 hottest toys, as chosen “by real kids,” according to a news release.
+The children, ages 2 to 12, participate on the Walmart Toy Board and are “known for their expertise and passion on toys,” a spokesperson told Nexstar in an email.Search for Summer Wells: Reward has surpassed $40,000

 “This year, we’re proud to help customers plan ahead and shop the most sought-after toys now with our Top-Rated by Kids Toy List as their guide,” said Steve Ronchetto, vice president of toys at Walmart U.S., in a statement.